seqfu/bam-readcount/README.md

 This is a known bug that will be addressed in future versions.
 In most cases, you will only need read counts on a subset of positions and can use `[region]` or `-l` to specify the sites of interest.
-Should you need counts on the entire genome, a workaround is to run `bam-readcount` by chromosome and then concatenate the results (e.g. `bam-readcount -f ref.fasta some.bam chr1`).
+Should you need counts on an entire genome, a workaround is to run `bam-readcount` by chromosome and then concatenate the results (e.g. `bam-readcount -f ref.fasta some.bam chr1`).